rives-io/cartridge-freedoom/README.md

 This code is also a proof that the cartesi machine can indeed run DOOM in real-time.

 ### Other question?
-Reach me in Cartesi discord or create an issue.
+Ping me in Cartesi Discord server or create an issue.

 ## License
 ?? - use at your own risk